Cherreads

 Then another.

-Finally, nearly three hours later, Tuziku closed his eyes and forced himself to relive the trauma that first triggered his power.
+Finally, nearly three hours later, Tuziku closed his eyes and forced himself to relive the trauma that had first triggered his power.

 The screams.